 - What did it feel like to watch the earth drop away and the sky go dark?
 How was that different from getting on a plane here on earth to a new and far away destination and seeing the city drop away below?

 - Did you think you had died and gone to heaven when you stepped outside the space station and gazed around?
-This childhood dream realized.
+Was this childhood dream realized?
 Are there even words?
 Was it like the perfect moments I’ve written about, where all you are and want to be have become one for a brief moment?

 - Tell me about the colors.
 Are they more vivid than here?
 What does that black sky feel like when you’re in it?

-These are the reasons I travel.
-To get on the plane and see my home drop away, my life as I know it disappear for a moment.
+These are the reasons I travel: To get on the plane and see my home drop away.
+To have my life as I know it disappear for a moment.
 To have those perfect experiences.
 To see new colors.
 To find new images for my dreams.
 To feel and dream.

 Somehow space travel and exploration had never materialized as a reality for me until this meeting with “my” astronaut.
 Strange but true.